This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 One traditional ingredient I leave in, and I think is very important in the texture, is the glutinous rice flour.
 That’s what gives the cake its wonderful texture.
 All-purpose flour just won’t work here.
 You can buy glutinous rice flour on Amazon with my affiliate link.

 I’ve also made and shared these delicious Sweet Potato Rice Balls that are made with glutinous rice flour.
+And try my Ube Mochi Doughnuts Recipe for another fun treat with a different texture.

-But what is wingko babat?
+What is wingko babat?

 Wingko babat goes by many names: wingko, wiwingka, or bibika, wiwingka or bibika.
 It’s a traditional Indonesian bite sized pancake-like snack or dessert made from coconuts.
 This kind of Javanese cuisine snack is often called a kue in Indonesian.